wahyudiniko/face-recognition-security-camera-system-and-intruder-detector-based-on-internet-of-things/README.md

 # face-recognition-security-camera-system-and-intruder-detector-based-on-internet-of-things

-A college project about the implementation of facial recognition and internet of thing to a security camera system.
-A Security camera system that detect an unidentified face and sending an e-mail as an alert.
+A college project about the implementation of facial recognition and the internet of things to a security camera system.
+A Security camera system that detects an unidentified face and sending an e-mail as an alert.

 ![alt text](../main/src/img/m2.jpg "alert") ![alt text](../main/src/img/m3.jpg "e-mail")